openstack/openstack-ansible-os_sahara/doc/source/configure-sahara.rst

 Configuring plugins
 ~~~~~~~~~~~~~~~~~~~

-The following plugins are loaded by default:
+The following plugins are installed and loaded by default:

    .. code-block:: yaml